P

 What is "Have I Been Pwned"?

-You don't have to check the site every day.
-Click "Notify Me" on HIBP, enter your email, and verify it.
-Troy Hunt will send you an email the moment your address appears in a new breach.
+• Sign up for Notifications: Use the "Notify Me" feature on HIBP.
+Troy Hunt will send you an automated email the moment your address appears in a new breach.

 blog.cta.title